Soundminer V4.5pro by Soundminer Inc Review

 SoundMiner is a comprehensive and powerful tool that comes with tons of helpful features to ease the daily work of a wide range of audio professionals.

 A sound editor will enjoy the fast search and multi-channel waveforms features.
 More into soundtracks, as a sound designer you can connect SoundMiner to your DAW or iZotope RX and transfer the files over to apply effects.
-If your task is to manage production music catalog, you will benefit from the export and metadata features.
+If your task is to manage the production music catalog, you will benefit from the export and metadata features.

 From a pure feature point of view, SoundMiner is a five out of five stars, the interface is behind.
 In a nutshell, SoundMiner comes with excellent support for modern team workflows and extends your tools with an old style look and feel.